Richard S. Lyon: Coaching and administrative career

 Lyon began his coaching career as a high school football and basketball coach in Clyde, New York, from 1948 to 1953.
 His 1949 and 1950 Clyde football teams were unbeaten.
 He compiled an overall record of 30–7–3 at Clyde.
 He also coached football and basketball at Central High School in Wellsville, New York, from 1953 to 1954.
 At Wellsville, his football teams compiled a 9–6–1 record.

 In May 1955, Lyon was hired as the head football coach at RPI in Troy, New York.
 He held that position for three years compiling records of 1–7 in 1955, 1–6 in 1956, and 2–5 in 1957.

 In May 1958, Lyon was hired as the head football coach at Ithaca College in Ithaca, New York.
 He was the sixth head football coach at Ithaca College and held the position for nine seasons, from 1958 until 1966.
-His 1965 team compiled an 8–0 record, the first undefeated season in school history.
+His 1965 Ithaca Bombers football team compiled an 8–0 record, the first undefeated season in school history.
 Lyon's overall record at Ithaca was 49–20.
 Prior to Lyon's arrival, Ithaca had not finished with a winning record in seven years.
 During Lyon's tenure as head coach, the team never had a losing record.

 In February 1967, Lyon was hired by the United States Military Academy to serve as defensive coordinator for the Army Cadets football team.
 In his first season as defensive coordinator, the 1967 Army Cadets compiled an 8–2 record led by Lyon's defensive unit that ranked seventh nationally out of 118 teams in scoring defense.
 He remained a member of Army's coaching staff through the 1972 season.
 Army's defensive performance declined in Lyon's later years with the program, ranking 96th in scoring defense in 1970, 64th in 1971, 113th in 1972.

 Following the 1972 football season, Lyon left Army and returned to RPI as the school's athletic director.
 He was also the chairman of RPI's athletic-physical education departments.
 He remained RPI's athletic director for four years and led the renovation of the Troy Armory into an RPI sports and recreation center.